nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   </div>

 **What it does** <br>
-Edits **existing** appointment details.
+This command allows you to edit **existing** appointment details.
 The appointment to be edited is identified by the index number shown in the displayed list of appointments by `list-appointments`.

 **Command Format** <br>
 `edit-appt APPOINTMENT_INDEX pi/patient-index [d/DATE] [t/TIME]`